-- Set up and manage Dynamic DNS
+- Set Up and Manage Dynamic DNS

-- Set up FTP access through the Internet
+- Set Up FTP Access Through the Internet

-- Your personal FTP server
+- Your Personal FTP Server

-- Access USB storage devices through the Internet
+- Access USB Storage Devices Through the Internet

+- Remotely Access a USB Device Using ReadyCLOUD

-Set up and manage Dynamic DNS
+Set Up and Manage Dynamic DNS

 Internet service providers (ISPs) assign numbers called IP addresses to identify each Internet account.
 Most ISPs use dynamically assigned IP addresses.
 This means that the IP address can change at any time.
 You can use the IP address to access your network remotely, but most people don't know what their IP addresses are or when this number changes.